Sandy Kenyon reviews 'Mission: Impossible - Fallout'

 The mission Ethan Hunt chooses to accept this time involves portable nuclear bombs, and his boss -- played by Alec Baldwin -- tells him, "You had a terrible choice to make: Recover the plutonium or save your team.
 You chose your team, and now the world is at risk."

-On that team once again are Simon Pegg and Ving Rames, and all of them must deal with the head of the CIA played by Angela Bassett.
+On that team once again are Simon Pegg and Ving Rhames, and all of them must deal with the head of the CIA played by Angela Bassett.
 She has put her own man into the operation, because she just doesn't trust Cruise's character.

 Making a bid for stardom in "Fallout" is Vanessa Kirby, who is so effective as the Queen's sister, Margaret, in "The Crown."